-The Victoria Mekong departs this morning, with plenty of onboard activities available; alternatively, spend the morning relaxing on the sun deck or by the pool.
-Cruise into Vietnam around lunchtime, anchoring near Tan Chau.
-Border crossing formalities will be handled on your behalf during lunch.
+Meals: B, L, D The Victoria Mekong departs this morning, with plenty of onboard activities available; alternatively, spend the morning relaxing on the sun deck or by the pool.

-Tender ashore to visit a Taoist temple and colourful market and see the intriguing stilt houses.
 Return to the ship in time for an exciting lion dance performance on the Sky Deck as the sun sets.